CublexLabs/CublexLabs.GitHub.io/docs/intro.md

 Cublex Labs is the foundation for Cub plugin series, CublexCore and every product created for **Minecraft Java Edition** servers.

-## What is Cub0?
+## What is Cub0.jar?

 Cub0 is our powerful core library that serves as the foundation for all Cub plugins.
 It provides essential features like:

-- Advanced data management
-- Performance optimization
 - Common utilities and tools
-- Unified configuration system
 - Cross-plugin compatibility
+- Native localization system
+- Unified logging and debugging system
+- Unified client-side lore system
+- Protocol string replacer
+- Protocol glow effect (SOON)
+- AI Features (SOON)
+- RESTful API (SOON)

 Think of Cub0 as the engine that drives all Cub plugins.
 While it needs to be installed as a separate plugin, this modular approach ensures better performance, easier updates, and reduced redundancy across our plugin ecosystem.

-## How do I install Cub0?
+## How do I install Cub0.jar?

 To install Cub0, simply place the Cub0 plugin file into your server’s `/plugins/` directory and restart your server.
 Cub0 requires [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) to work properly—be sure to download and install the latest version if you don’t already have it.